 First off, it’s pretty easy to convert some recipes…especially ones like soup.
 Just cook them in a pot on the stove instead.
 You might need an hour or so for the flavors to really blend together.

 Others, like cake, are harder to get just right.
 And some should just only be made in the crock pot – for instance, Whole Baked Chicken.
 I am ALWAYS going to make that in the crock pot.
 I just am.
 So there.
-But if you want to make it in the oven, that’s easy to do using the directions from Creative Christian Mama.

 I’ll just give you guys a general guide about how to convert crock pot recipes.
 They might not be spot on, so proceed with caution – and when in doubt, use a meat thermometer and do a taste test.
 You know you’re sticking your finger in it already…don’t lie to me.